ayush94582/Algorithmic_Programming/README.md

 But, please do not steal this code!
 USACO is meant to be a fun coding experience that challenges all of us at the level we are at.

-In the USACO Bronze Folder: Solutions from Chapter 1-2 USACO Training Getaway and Bronze Level Solutions In the USACO Silver Folder: Mostly USACO Silver Problem Solutions, but some USACO Gold Solutions In the Miscellaneous Folder: Mathematical code in graph theory and linear algebra
+USACO Bronze Folder: Solutions from Chapter 1-2 USACO Training Getaway and Bronze Level Solutions USACO Silver Folder: Mostly USACO Silver Problem Solutions, but some USACO Gold Solutions In the Miscellaneous Folder: Mathematically-based Algorithms in graph theory and linear algebra

 This is mostly a logbook for me to remember which solutions I liked a lot, and which solutions I will rewrite.